Have questions? We're here.

 Day 7: Drive to Hue

-Continue the tour with a cruise on the poetic Perfume River to visit the characteristic Thien Mu Pagoda and the Forbidden Purple City, constructed under the Emperor Gia Long's, in the early 19th century.
+Continue the tour with a cruise on the poetic Perfume River to visit the characteristic Thien Mu Pagoda and the Forbidden Purple City, constructed under Emperor Gia Long, in the early 19th century.

 Day 9: Fly Ho Chi Minh City

 Enjoy the morning at leisure until you transfer to the airport for your flight south to Ho Chi Minh City, formerly known as Saigon.
-Settle into your hotel here and enjoy the rest of the evening to explore on your own.
+Upon arrival, settle into your hotel and enjoy the rest of the evening to explore on your own.

 Day 10: Explore Ho Chi Minh City

 Start the morning with an early morning walk through Tao Dan Park in the center of Saigon.
-Enjoy the sounds of song birds, have a local coffee to get you moving, and watch as locals start their daily routine with Yoga, Tai Chi, badminton and much more.
+Enjoy the sounds of songbirds, have a local coffee to get you moving, and watch as locals start their daily routine with Yoga, Tai Chi, badminton, and much more.
 It’s then a short walk to the Venerable Thich Quang Duc (Burning Monk) Monument.
-You will stop for a hot bowl of breakfast soup before heading to Cho Lon, known as the Chinatown of Saigon.
+Enjoy a traditional local breakfast at a restaurant where you can try one of Vietnam's ubiquitous noodle soups, before navigating the back alleyways and street vendors towards Cho Lon, known as the Chinatown of Saigon.

 Cho Lon is a feast for the eyes.
 From pagodas to parks, local craftsmen to lively children on their way to school.
 Your guide will lead you through the winding backstreets, describing the daily life of residents and the history of such an iconic area including two unseen buildings that were directly involved in the reunification movement.
 Have the opportunity to make and sample the beloved sugarcane juice - a great way to rehydrate as you explore.
 From Cho Lon we head for lunch in a local restaurant where you are treated to some amazing food in a setting unlike anywhere else in Saigon.

-After lunch it’s a short stroll to an old apartment block where residents have come together and transformed their homes into funky, stylish, unique coffee shops.
-It’s fun to simply wonder through the building, marveling at the creativity and ingenuity of the owners.
+After lunch, it’s a short stroll to an old apartment block where residents have come together and transformed their homes into funky, stylish, unique coffee shops.
+It’s fun to simply wander through the building, marveling at the creativity and ingenuity of the owners.
 After exploring, you will get to relax for a traditional Vietnamese tea-tasting.
-You might not be a tea connoisseur, but you’ll find it fascinating all the same and probably learn more about the types, history and methods of brewing than you would in a month of studying!
-Travelers may choose to stay and relax with more tea on the beautiful balcony, take another stroll through the building, head back to your hotel, or go back out into the bustle of central Saigon.
+You might not be a tea connoisseur, but you’ll find it fascinating all the same and probably learn more about the types, history, and methods of brewing than you would in a month of studying!
+You may choose to stay and relax with more tea on the beautiful balcony, take another stroll through the building, head back to your hotel, or go back out into the bustle of central Saigon.

 Day 11: Cruise the Mekong Delta

-This morning leave the bustling Ho Chi Minh for a two hour drive towards the delta of the Mekong River and the town of Cai Be.
+This morning leave the bustling Ho Chi Minh for a two-hour drive towards the delta of the Mekong River and the town of Cai Be.
 Upon your arrival board a boat for a leisurely cruise on the bustling waterways of the delta.
 Observe the never-ceasing activity of boat traffic while enjoying tea and seasonal fruit.
 At Tan Phong Islet, you will board a row boat to explore the canal's hidden mangroves.
 Return to your sampan to visit an ancient house.
-Along the way, make stops to observe glimpses of local industries: pop-rice, rice paper and coconut candiy making.
+Along the way, make stops to observe glimpses of local industries: pop-rice, rice paper, and coconut candy making.

 Your cruise ends at a local restaurant where lunch is served.
-You will enjoy your meal in a colonial style villa set in a lush garden by the river.
+You will enjoy your meal in a colonial-style villa set in a lush garden by the river.
 This gives you a sense of life during Indochinese times.
+After lunch, take a short walk along the canal toward Ba Bon Bridge where your personal vehicle awaits to drive you back to Ho Chi Minh City.

 Return to Ho Chi Minh City for a free evening to explore on your own and enjoy your last night in Vietnam.